csommerl/js120/lesson1/lesson1_notes.md

 An object's **type** refers to what it shared in common with other objects.

-Since objects of the same type share things in common (e.g., types of states and behavior), functions that are **object factories** (or, more simply, **factory functions**) can be used to create them.
+A **factory function** or **object factory** is a function that creates and returns an object, and thereby can be used to create multiple objects of the same type that share the same kinds of states & behaviors.

 :question: *Are there additional techniques?*